Alleged Triple-C Gang Founder Gary Creek On The Run After Failing To Self-Surrender Thursday, Feds Say

 Creek and the other 14 gang members have been accused of a slew of crimes connected to a drug-dealing operation in East Baltimore.

-Officials said some of the suspects are connected to at least 18 murders and 27 attempted murders.READ MORE: Child Tax Credit: When Monthly Checks Start And Other Important Info
+Officials said some of the suspects are connected to at least 18 murders and 27 attempted murders.READ MORE: Annapolis Offices Will Reopen To The Public On July 6

 “This gang’s enterprise relied on extreme violence, to control their territory to support their drug business, and some intimidate witnesses to prevent them from cooperating with law enforcement,” said Acting U.S. Attorney for the District of Maryland, Jonathan F. Lenzner.
 “This business was built on violence, murders and shootings of rival gang members and drug dealers, a contract killing in exchange for money.”